s4rath/smart_farming/README.md

 - **Prof. Rejin R**

 ## License
-This project is licensed under the Apache License.
+This project is licensed under the Creative Commons Legal Code.